justjoshtings/justjoshtings/README.md

 # Josh Ting

+## Climate and Sustainability Data Scientist

-Leveraging my background in data science and clean energy technologies to create solutions in sustainability and climate change.
+Leveraging my background in data science, clean energy engineering, and machine learning to tackle climate change.

 Feel free to learn more about me and my work at:
 * [Personal Website](https://joshting.com/)